 Consider this, though: without a plan, you’re just spinning your tires.
 Creating content for the sake of creating content is doomed to fail.

 Developing a strategy starts with assessing your potential audience and asking a few key questions.

 Five Ws (and One H)

-When I was in high school, and even in elementary school, every time my class had to study a book, we were asked some basic reading comprehension questions to help us get into the story a little more and look a little deeper.
+When you were in high school, and even in elementary school, every time your class had to study a book, you were asked some basic reading comprehension questions to help get into the story a little more and look a little deeper.

-Years later, working at a newspaper, these same questions became guiding principles: the Five Ws (and One H).
+Years later, these same questions became guiding principles: the Five Ws (and One H).
 With a few minor tweaks, these questions are just as applicable to your content marketing efforts.